bgu-frontend/hw4-security/README.md

 ## Implementation - Front
 1. for unauthenticated users:
     1. create a "sign in" page: where a user can create an account.
-    2. each user must have a username, password, email (unique identifier), and name.
+    2. each user must have a username (fix: assume username unique identifier, won't be checked), password, email (unique identifier), and name.
 (Bonus: a photo, see below).
     3. create a  "log in" page with username/password.
     4. unauthenticated users can still see the public feed.
 2. create a profile page for authenticated users. link: on the main page of the app.